-The review of the project design documentation (March 2006 version) and the subsequent follow-up interviews have provided BVQI with sufficient evidence to determine the fulfilment of stated criteria.
-In our opinion, the project correctly applies the Clean Development Mechanism Project Design Document Form (CDM-PDD) - Version 02; the Guidelines for completing CDM-PDD, CDM-NMB and CDM-NMM - Version 04; the Approved Consolidated Baseline Methodology ACM0006 "Consolidated baseline methodology for grid-connected electricity generation from biomass residues" Version 02, the Tool for the demonstration and assessment of additionality - Version 02, and meets the relevant UNFCCC requirements for the CDM and the relevant host country criteria.
+The review of the project design documentation (March 2006 version) and the subsequent follow-up interviews have provided Bureau Veritas Certification with sufficient evidence to determine the fulfilment of stated criteria.
+In our opinion, the project correctly applies the Clean Development Mechanism Project Design Document Form (CDM-PDD) - Version 03; the Guidelines for completing the Project Design Document (CDM-PDD) and the proposed new baseline and monitoring methodologies CDM-NM, Version 06.2; the Approved Consolidated Baseline Methodology ACM0006 "Consolidated baseline methodology for grid-connected electricity generation from biomass residues" - Version 04; the Tool for the demonstration and assessment of additionality - Version 02; and meets the relevant UNFCCC requirements for the CDM and the relevant host country criteria.

 The validation is based on the information made available to us and the engagement conditions detailed in this report.
-BVQI cannot be held liable by any party for decisions made or not made based on the validation opinion.